Skip to content

 By the big kids, we mean Kiewit isn’t a children’s museum for preschoolers and younger.
 Instead, it was developed with kids aged 6+ in mind, although younger children are not prohibited.
 And attending with children certainly isn’t required!
 It’s truly a museum for all ages, with exhibits to challenge and amuse visitors with any curiosity.

 Making reservations for your visit in advance is required as Kiewit honors a timed entry system to ensure the enjoyment of all visitors.
-Reservations and tickets can be purchased online at Kiewit Luminarium
+Reservations and tickets can be purchased online at Kiewit Luminarium.
+Tickets are $19.95 for kids ages 5-17 and $24.95 for adults.
+Special rates are available for teachers, military members, and seniors.
+Children under four visit for free.
+Kiewit is closed on Mondays.
+It is open the rest of the week from 10 AM to 5 PM.

 Escape the City at the Refreshed Arrowhead Park Cabins